 6. DAG may designate certain lots as Select Lots and will require pre-registration authorization to bid.
 The pre-registration application must be received by DAG at least 2 business days prior to the auction.
 DAG’s decision whether to accept any application is final.
 We cannot obtain financial references over weekends or public holidays.

-7. There will be a buyer’s premium of 25% added to the hammer price of each lot for the portion up to and including $100,000, 20% on the portion from $100,001 through $1,000,000, and 12% on the portion exceeding $1,000,000 and all will be considered part of the total purchase price.
+7. There will be a buyer’s premium of 25% added to the hammer price of each lot for the portion up to and including $300,000, 20% on the portion from $300,001 through $2,000,000, and 12% on the portion exceeding $2,000,000 and all will be considered part of the total purchase price.
 All purchases will be subject to an 8.25% Texas sales tax unless (1) you are an out-of-state resident and your purchases are being shipped out of Texas or (2) if you are a Texas resident and you possess a valid tax-exempt number.
 DAG must have a blanket exemption certificate with permit number and signature on any tax- exempt sale.
 All purchases via LiveAuctioneers will have an additional 3% added to the buyer’s premium.

 8. PAYMENT – DOMESTIC CLIENTS: We accept bank wire transfers, cash, cashier’s checks, and personal or company checks with proper ID.
 WE DO NOT ACCEPT ANY CREDIT CARDS UNLESS PRESENTED IN PERSON.
 There is a maximum of $10,000 that may be charged to credit cards, per client invoice.
 CREDIT CARD TRANSACTIONS ARE SUBJECT TO AN ADDITIONAL 3% CONVENIENCE FEE.
 For clients not attending the auction in person, we will email you an invoice the day after the auction.
 Payment is due within five business days.
 If paying by check, DAG reserves the right to hold all purchases until the check has cleared to the satisfaction of DAG and its bank.